nicokurtovic/SIMIO/docs/index.rst

 SIMIO - SIMulatIons to Observations
 ===============================

-*SIMIO* is a collection of codes designed to help you compare your radiative transfer images with existing ALMA observations.
-Please check www.nicokurtovic.com/SIMIO for a full description of the package.
+*SIMIO-continuum* is a collection of codes designed to help you compare your radiative transfer images with existing ALMA observations.
+Please check www.nicokurtovic.com/SIMIO and the Contents section for a detailed description of the package.

 .. toctree::
    :maxdepth: 2